943.01 Damage to property

 1. A public utility under s.
 196.01(5)(a) that is engaged in any of the following:

 a.
-The production, transmission, delivery, or furnishing of heat, power, or light.
+The production, transmission, delivery, or furnishing of heat, power, light, or water.

 b.
 The transmission or delivery of natural gas.